noelrivasc/blog/_posts/2024-08-05-kinds-of-distractions.md

 layout: post
 title: Kinds of distractions
 date: 2024-08-05 22:09 -0600
+summary: The taxonomy is simple: there are desires, aversions and interruptions.
 ---

 Distractions fall into three categories: desires, aversions and interruptions.